At the Dominican Border, a Health System Overwhelmed by Deportations

 A la frontiere dominicaine un systeme de sante sous pression face aux expulsions 4

-Since July 2025, ALIMA has been supporting CHAAP by strengthening maternity and pediatric services and providing equipment and specialized teams.
+Since July 2025, ALIMA has been supporting CHAAP by strengthening its maternity and pediatric services and providing equipment and specialized teams.
 According to Dr. Denis, this support has also helped restore something essential: “community trust in the healthcare system.

 In southeastern Haiti, mass deportations, poverty, and the fragility of the healthcare system are creating an increasingly complex humanitarian situation.
 At the border, medical care and psychological support are often the first step in helping deported individuals regain stability after their forced return.